dtunai/triton-activations/README.md

 Combines the sigmoid and linear activation functions.
 It multiplies the linear component by the sigmoid output, emphasizing or de-emphasizing the linear contribution based on the sigmoid value.

+#### **Hard SiLU Activation Function Kernel**

+Piecewise linear function that approximates the SiLU (sigmoid-weighted linear unit) activation function.
+It is designed to provide a non-linear activation while being computationally efficient.

 #### **Gaussian Error Linear Unit Activation Function Kernel**

 Applies a smooth approximation of the Gaussian cumulative distribution function to the input data.
 It introduces non-linearity while preserving certain properties of the Gaussian distribution.